meetric1/gmod_shader_guide/README.md

 > [!NOTE]
 > If you are trying to update the shader ingame, ensure the compiled .vcs shader exists before saving changes to the .vmt

+> [!NOTE]
+> You might have noticed the `$ignorez 1` flag in the .vmt, this is because all screenspace shaders *need* this flag to work properly!
+Otherwise they might not render

 # [Example 3] - Pixel Shader Constants

 # [Example 4] - GPU Control Flow